Domestic travel that is not strictly necessary is discouraged. Travels in connection with work that are considered necessary can be carried out.

 Travels in connection with work can be carried out, but you should take extra care to follow the measures for infection control and keep a safe distance to others.

-Travels to a holiday property, where you avoid close contact with others can be carried out.
+Travels to a holiday property can be carried out, but only along with persons in your own household and where you avoid close contact with others.
 You should do your grocery shopping at home before going to the holiday property.

 Do not travel if you are ill, in quarantine or in isolation – nor should you go to a holiday property.
 Exceptions apply if you show no symptoms and staying at the holiday property is the only way to avoid close contact with a member of your household who is ill with COVID-19.

 Please note that there might be local measures implemented in the municipality that you are travelling to.
 You should therefore refer to the website of the municipality prior to travelling.
-You should also consider what to do if you should turn ill and will have to go into isolation, or if you are required to go into quarantine.
+You should also consider what to do if you should turn ill and will have to go into isolation, or if you are required to enter a quarantine.